 Using this data, we have shown that galaxies quench their star formation following specific patterns, but AGNs (which are considered to be one of the main star formation quenching agents) do not seem to significantly alter the galaxy's global properties.
-Nevertheless, regions surrounding the AGNs appear to have lower contents of molecular and atomic gas compared to the rest of the disc.
+Nevertheless, regions surrounding the AGNs appear to have smaller contents of molecular and atomic gas compared to the rest of the disc.
 On a global scale, we have demonstrated that the retirement of galaxies is mostly regulated by how they convert the gas into stars (the so-called star formation efficiency) rather than by the absence of gas.
-Galactic large-scale dynamics (such as circular speed and shear) and secular evolution (driven by spiral arm, bar, and bulge interactions) appear to have a big role to modify the star formation efficiency in different regions of the galaxies.
+Galactic large-scale dynamics (such as circular speed and shear) and secular evolution (driven by spiral arm, bar, and bulge interactions) appear to play a big role in modifying the star formation efficiency in different regions of the galaxies.

 Links to Projects: